GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

-# Sample: Reliable Task Scheduling on Google Compute Engin
+# Sample: Reliable Task Scheduling on Google Compute Engine
 In distributed systems, such as a network of Google Compute Engine instances, it is challenging to reliably schedule tasks because any individual instance may become unavailable due to autoscaling or network partitioning.